vikamuhan-reddy/19AI307_JAVA/19AI307_JAVA(25-26)/Module-05/DAY-5/README.md

 11. End the program.

 ## PROGRAM:
  ```
 /*
 Program to implement a Synchronization concept using Java
-Developed by: Gedipudi Darshani
+Developed by: Vikamuhan Reddy
-RegisterNumber:212223230062
+RegisterNumber:  212223240181
 */
 ```